LukeDerryNZ/PID_Controller/README.md

 .

-.

-.

 __ 21.3.2017 ___________________________________________________________________
-TODO: (loose guide - feel free to change any/all!)
+TODO: (loose guide - feel free to change any/all)

-1. Create main .c file and write empty (required) methods.
+1. Create main .c file and write empty shell of all required methods.[Completed]
-    - Such as init() main() display() etc..
-[Completed]

-2. Strip out functionality of pwmGen.c and pulseInrpt.c and _somehow_
+2. Strip out functionality of pwmGen.c and pulseInrpt.c and
     make this callable from our main .c file.
 [Completed]
 ________________________________________________________________________________

 .

-.

-.

 ________________________________________________________________________________

-MILESTONE 1 REQUIREMENTS:
+PROJECT REQUIREMENTS:
 ________________________________________________________________________________

 M1.1 Generate a PWM output on Connector J4-05 (PC5, M0PWM7).